 ClearIAS.com: What is your advice to the freshers who are going to appear in this exam?

-Those who opt themselves for this career are opting a challenging path – of which, exam is only a part.
+Those who opt themselves for this career are opting a challenging path – of which, the exam is only a part.
 So gather the strength to surge ahead.
 Be accommodative of new ideas.
 Don’t see this as a test of pure academic excellence, which is only one among many aspects that will carry you forward.

 ClearIAS.com: What is your advice to all those candidates who didn’t succeed in this exam yet?

 No advice.
-I think that people who can realize what went wrong and correct it need no advice.
+I think that people who can realise what went wrong and correct it need no advice.
 Such people will definitely emerge much more superior, even above today’s chart makers.
 Best is yet to come for them.
 My prayers and wishes to all dear friends, who are yet to begin, or couldn’t make it this time for some reason or sheer misfortune.

 ClearIAS.com: We would like to express our heartiest congratulations once again for this grand success.
 We feel proud that you choose ClearIAS.com and our readers to share your happiness on this special occasion.
-ClearIAS.com sincerely thank you, on behalf our readers and ourselves, for the spirit and benevolence to find time to write answers for our detailed questionnaire.
+ClearIAS.com sincerely thank you, on behalf our readers and ourselves, for the spirit and benevolence to find time to write answers to our detailed questionnaire.
 Wishing you, all the very best in career and life.